opas350/java-academy-2016/java-2/exercises/java2.md

 ## 3.-Write an example to iterate all values of an enum.<br/>

 #IO

-## Write an example that counts the number of times a particular character, such as e, appears in a file.
+## 1.-Write an example that counts the number of times a particular character, such as e, appears in a file.
 The character can be specified at the command line.<br/>

-## Create a new directory by using File object<br/>
+## 2.-Create a new directory by using File object<br/>

-## Which one of the following will create an InputStreamReader correctly?<br/>
+## 3.-Which one of the following will create an InputStreamReader correctly?<br/>
 1.	new InputStreamReader(new FileInputStream("data"));<br/>
 2.	new InputStreamReader(new FileReader("data"));<br/>
 3.	new InputStreamReader(new BufferedReader("data"));<br/>